 Hairstyles must be conventional.
 Students will not be allowed to attend school with twists, dreadlocks, mohawks, exotic or faddish haircuts.
 Hair styles must be evenly proportioned on the scalp.
 Designs outlined in the hair/eyebrow are in violation of the dress/hair code.
 Ears and eyebrows must be visible.
 Boys are not allowed to have facial hair or shaved eyebrows.
 The length of a male hairstyle may not be longer than the top of the dress shirt collar and should be cut evenly all the way around the head.
 “Tails” or “ V’s” are not allowed nor may the hair extend beyond 1 inch in height.
 Any hair coloring must be naturally occurring hair color nor may hair be bleached without color.
 Our goal is to have students well-groomed and neat in appearance with conventional haircuts.
 No student will be allowed to attend classes or to represent the school in any event when that student is in violation of the code.
 Violators will be sent home until the code is met.
 Violations of the dress code are deliberate and will not be treated as mere uniform violation but rather as a refusal to follow school rules.

-T2 - K: Only Curtis sanctioned uniform shirts may be worn with jeans, Curtis khaki uniform shorts, Curtis uniform skorts, Curtis uniform dress, or red, white, blue elastic waist pants/shorts.
+ELC: Only Curtis t-shirt or collared uniform shirts can be worn with with jeans, Curtis khaki uniform shorts, Curtis uniform skorts, Curtis uniform dress, or red, white, blue elastic waist pants/shorts.

 1st to 6th Grade Girls: Only Curtis sanctioned uniform shirts (tucked in), and sweatshirts are to be worn with solid color slacks, dress jeans, Curtis khaki uniform shorts or Curtis uniform skorts.
 The uniform shorts must fit at or near the waist and may not be oversized.